scottchiefbaker/Arduino-Makefile/README.md

 ## Troubleshooting

-Verify your code compiles and uploads via the official Arduino IDE.
-This `Makefile` is a wrapper around the [command line interface](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) of the Arduino IDE.
-If it does not work in the IDE it will not work with this `Makefile`.
+Verify your code compiles and uploads via the ArduinoIDE.
+Next verify that it works with the ArduinoCLI.
+If it does not work with the vanilla `arduino-cli` it will not work with this `Makefile`.